A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification: Background: Formal Verification Meets Large Language Models

 \subsection{Large Language Models (LLMs)}

-LLMs are deep learning systems typically based on a type of architecture called transformers.
-LLMs are indeed capable of processing and understanding and generating human-like natural language.
-Typically, the network's input is a sequence of tokens, which could be words, subwords, or even characters.
-These tokens are transformed into a high-dimensional vector space through a process known as embedding.
-The embedded tokens are then passed through multiple network layers, each applying non-linear transformations.
-These transformations are governed by a set of learnable parameters or weights, which are adjusted during training to optimize the model's performance.
-The output of these LLMs is often a probability distribution over possible next tokens, such as the next word in a sentence.
-The model chooses the token with the highest probability as its output.
-These models have been applied in various natural language processing tasks, including but not limited to language translation, question answering, and text generation.
+LLMs are DL systems based on the transformer architecture.
+They can understand, process, and generate human-like natural language.
+The input to an LLM consists of a sequence of tokens representing words, subwords, or characters transformed into a high-dimensional vector space using an embedding technique.
+These embedded tokens pass through multiple network layers, each applying non-linear transformations governed by learnable parameters.
+The output is often a probability distribution over possible next tokens, with the model selecting the highest probability token.
+While LLMs are less efficient than state-of-the-art BMC tools for exact arithmetic operations and bounded model checking tasks, they excel in various natural language processing tasks, such as translation, question answering, and text generation.
+Transforming violated properties into human-like sentences enhances the LLM's understanding of code issues, allowing BMC counterexamples to correct erroneous code effectively.

 Tom et al.~\cite{brown2020language} introduced GPT-3, the third iteration of the Generative Pretrained Transformer model developed by OpenAI.
 This paper's primary focus is on the few-shot learning capability of language models.
 The authors demonstrate that language models start exhibiting remarkable few-shot performance when scaled up, essentially learning from a limited number of examples.
 Lampinen et al.~\cite{lampinen2022can} investigated how AI systems interpret, understand, and apply knowledge from explanations provided in various contexts.
 Specifically, this is an important contribution to AI, particularly in language understanding and knowledge acquisition by machine learning models.
+Training or fine-tuning a transformer-based LLM, such as GPT-4~\cite{gpt4}, BERT~\cite{devlin2018bert}, T5~\cite{t5}, typically involves providing the model with a substantial volume of data in the form of input-output pairs.